Snayff/econ_score_attack/dev/docs/docs/systems/land_system.md

 The LandManager manages all land grids for all demesnes and responds to data requests via signals.
 To ensure modularity and maintainability, LandManager is now fully decoupled from the EventBusGame and EventBusUI globals.
 Instead of referencing these event buses directly, it uses dependency-injected callables for event bus access.
 This is set up at runtime, typically in main.gd, after all autoloads are initialised.

 **Rationale:**
-- Each global/autoload should be stand-alone and not directly depend on other globals.
+- Each global/autoload should be stand-alone and not directly depend on other global.
 - This approach improves testability, modularity, and future extensibility (e.g., supporting multiple event buses or test harnesses).

 ### Setup Example